-The following is a set of Q&A compiled by our corporate team related to the Malta jurisdiction.
+The following is a set of Q&A compiled by our corporate team.
 This material is provided for informational purposes and should only be used in conjunction with our guidance.
 For further information do not hesitate to contact us on firstname.lastname@example.org.

 Which legal systems are adopted in Malta (e.g. Common Law, Civil Law)?

 Yes, they are allowed in the form of branches (overseas companies) or continuation of companies.

 Do I need to have knowledge of the Maltese language to set up a company?

 No. All documents that we provide to you will be in English.
 Also, all documents that need to be submitted from your end to local authorities have to be in English.
 If the requested documents are not in English, we can provide you with a quote for translation services by an official translation agency that we work with.